akaGallo/APTP_project/README.md

 ```

 ## GO and SINGULARITY
-Planutils is a suite of planners that simplifies the installation and usage of planners within a virtual environment.
-It requires Singularity, a container platform, for installation.
+We require Singularity, a container platform, for installation.
 After installing Singularity, you can install Planutils using pip3.
-Once installed, you can conveniently use the suite of planners within the provided virtual environment.

 1. Install GO
 ```bash